 Sanford Health Behavioral Health Bemidji

-Visit Sanford Health Behavioral Health Center for mental health services for children and adults.
+Sanford Health Behavioral Health Center offers mental health services to children and adults.

 - Complete a diagnostic assessment form.

 - Schedule an appointment with one of our mental health providers to discuss your assessment.

 - Schedule follow-up appointments based on your first appointment and assessment.